terraform-aws-modules/terraform-aws-memory-db/examples/valkey/README.md

-# Complete AWS MemoryDB Example
+# Valkey AWS MemoryDB Example

 Configuration in this directory creates: